John Stoddart (journalist): Personal life

-On 1 August 1803, John Stoddart married Isabella Moncrieff, who was the eldest daughter of the Reverend Sir Henry Wellwood-Moncreiff, 8th Baronet (1750–1828) and by Susan Robertson Barclay.
+On 1 August 1803, John Stoddart married Isabella Moncrieff, who was the eldest daughter of the Reverend Sir Henry Wellwood-Moncreiff, 8th Baronet (1750–1828), and Susan Robertson Barclay.
 Lady Isabella Moncrieff was born on 31 March 1774, and died on 2 February 1846.
 She wrote several novels under the pseudonym "Mrs. Martha Blackford".

 At his death in 1856, the Annual Register reported that John Stoddart left "a very numerous family".
-A Register of the Scholars Admitted Into Merchant Taylors' School (1883) includes four Stoddarts as pupils.
+A Register of the Scholars Admitted into Merchant Taylors' School (1883) includes four Stoddarts as pupils.
 Henry Moncrieff Stoddart, born 23 July 1808, is identified as the eldest son of Sir John Stoddart.
 The register notes that he entered Charterhouse School in 1817 and "died while a monitor at school".
 William Wellwood Stoddart (b.
 9 November 1809), also entered Charterhouse in 1817.
 He became vicar of Charlbury, Oxfordshire, and died at Genoa on 21 Nov.
 1856.
 Thomas Robertson Stoddart, who is identified as the third son of Sir John Stoddart, "died young."
 There was another son, Charles Benson Earle Stoddart (b.
 8 May 1816).

 Another son, John Frederick, became a member of the Scottish bar in 1827, a judge in Ceylon in 1836, and died of a jungle fever while on circuit on 29 Aug.
 1839 (Gent.
 Mag.
 1840, i.
 110).

 One daughter, Isabella Maxwell Stoddart, married Captain George Whitmore at Malta, on 22 February 1827.
 Another, Mary Anne Stoddart, married Francis Baring Atkinson at Malta on 24 December 1831, and died bearing a child at Marseilles, 29 November 1832.

 Burke's Genealogical and Heraldic Dictionary of the Peerage and Baronetage (1865) mentions only one daughter, (Isabella) Whitmore, and three sons, John-Frederick, William, Thomas.